 2. Wind Resistant Combination Post System

-This DIY tomato trellis idea is strong enough to resist the wind and it will ensure accommodation of even 6-foot indeterminate tomatoes!
+This DIY tomato trellis idea is strong enough to resist the wind and will ensure the accommodation of even 6-foot indeterminate tomatoes!

-When the plants start growing, tie them up with cloth strips to the 4-foot tall wooden stakes.
-Once they reach the top of the 4-foot posts, use strings or twines from the top to make sure that the plants aren’t going up anymore.
+When the plants grow, tie them with cloth strips to the 4-foot tall wooden stakes.
+Once they reach the top of the 4-foot posts, use strings or twines from the top to ensure the plants aren’t going up anymore.
 Also, remember that pruning is very much needed.

 3. The Inverted “V” String Tomato Trellis